-Brian Russ Law, Inc. is a United States trademark law firm fixated on helping businesses build and protect their brands.
-We understand the need to differentiate your brand from your competitors.
-A small business owner and serial entrepreneur, lawyer Brian gets the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses throughout the United States work through common trademark issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal advice in Holden, Massachusetts, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark law firm focused on helping companies build and protect their brands.
+We get the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian gets the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with businesses throughout the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal support in Holden, Massachusetts, then you’ve come to the right place.

 Holden’s Trademark Attorney

 What Is A Trademark Attorney?

 A trademark attorney is someone with experience in trademark registration, protection, and litigation support who regularly works with small businesses.
 Trademark lawyers can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
 When choosing a lawyer to protect you’re the logo of your enterprise, make sure to work with a lawyer who has no problem working in Holden, like Brian Russ Law, Inc.